 Cool Beans is a CSA based at Stoney Creek Valley Farm in Dauphin, PA.
 The majority of the food for the CSA is grown here, but a few things are contracted out to nearby farmers with similar practices and values.
-Your Cool Beans produce will be raised sustainably and organically.
-We have not filled out all the forms and paid the (substantial) fee to be officially certified organic, but we do follow organic practices.
+Your Cool Beans produce will be raised sustainably and organically, with respect for the land and the people involved in the process.
+I have not filled out all the forms and paid the (substantial) fee to be officially certified organic, but I do follow organic practices.

-The Cool Beans farmers are committed to providing members with the same fresh, healthy, safely grown food that we feed our own families.
+I am committed to providing members with the same fresh, healthy, safely grown food that I feeds my own family.
 The things we don’t grow ourselves are purchased or bartered for from farmer friends we trust, so that our members have a wide range of items each week.
-Our bags will include vegetables, fruit, and occasionally value-added items, such a freshly ground wheat flour, baked goods, or cheese.
-(We do not include meat products in our CSA, but will be offering pasture raised broiler chickens this year, and we can point you toward several wonderful farmers in the area who raise safe meat.)
-Our goal is to introduce our members to the wide range of locally available options for awesome food.
+Our bags will include vegetables, fruit, and occasionally value-added items, such as freshly ground wheat flour (grown locally), baked goods, or cheese.
+(I do not include meat products in our CSA, but I can point you toward several wonderful farmers in the area who raise safe meat.)
+My goal is to introduce members to the wide range of locally available options for awesome food.

-We have several pickup options this year, all on Tuesdays:
+I have several pickup options.
+These are all on Tuesdays:

 - Harrisburg (Penbrook area, 304 N 30th) 3:30-8:00 pm